UW-Solar/Website-Reference/README.md

 1. Download Node.js and Git
 2. Choosing the correct editor
 3. Create a GitHub Account
+4. Set up Git on your machine
-4. Downloading the files for the Website
+5. Downloading the files for the Website
-5. Checking your changes
+6. Checking your changes
-6. Making Changes to the Official UW Solar Website Repository
+7. Making Changes to the Official UW Solar Website Repository

 ## 0. Open your command line

 When working on this website, you'll want to get familiar with the command line.
 There's no way around it.
 On Windows, press the start button and type **cmd**.
 You'll see an app show up in the search results called **Command Prompt**.
 Click on it.
 This is the place where you will be typing the commands given in this documentation.
 On Mac, the command line is called the Terminal.
 To access it, press the Command button and the space bar at the same time, and then type **Terminal** in the search box.
 Click on the app to open it.
 You'll also want to pin the terminal app to your toolbar since you'll be using it a lot.
 From now on, whenever I mention **Command Line**, it'll be the same thing as **Terminal** if you're using a Mac.
-You'll only need the Command Line for step 1, however it's a good thing to have when working with programming.

 ## 1. Download Node.js and Git